Residential Camp – Frequently Asked Questions

 Who is responsible for the guests?

 On the field Everton America’s highly qualified team of coaches are responsible for the players.
 When the players are off the field we employ a number of dorm counsellors who are responsible for the players safety and well-being.
-The overall camp is overseen by Director of Summer Programs, Andy Hill and Everton America Managing Director, Jim McElderry.
+The overall camp is overseen by Director of Summer Programs, Leanne Campbell and Everton America Managing Director, Jim McElderry.
 We also employ a trainer who is on call 24/7 for any first aid issues.

 What is a typical day schedule?

 A typical daily schedule is split into 3 sessions.
 All players will train in the morning from 9am-11:30am in their designated groups.
 After lunch they do a different activity a day.
 These activities include Futsal, Swimming, Soccer Tennis and much more.
 After dinner the player return to the fields to play in game related scrimmages and small sided games

 Players are split by age and then by ability.
 Many of our players attend with players from their spring teams, so we strive to ensure they will be playing with players they know, but also with players of similar ability who will push them throughout the week of training

 The majority of rooms are either 2 or 1 bed, with a few 3 bed dorms.
 Before camp we will accept roommate requests.
 Whilst we try to accommodate all requests, priority will be given to our younger guests, who often find it the hardest being away from home.

 Check in will begin at 1pm on Sunday, July 8th, with a full camp briefing in the quad at 2pm.
 Check-out will be from 11am on Thursday, July 12th.
 Late check-in and early check-out can be arranged.